QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

     print "You didn't see this on the web interface..."
 {% endhighlight %}

-Next, lets add the special category to the _drivermetadata.xml_ file and nest that command under it:
+Next, let's add the special category to the _drivermetadata.xml_ file and nest that command under it:

 {% highlight xml %}
 <Driver Description="Describe the purpose of your CloudShell shell" MainClass="driver.CustomizationExampleDriver" Name="CustomizationExampleDriver" Version="1.0.0">